kehantan/labbook/docs/computational/homology_model.rst

 You can also consider using other software (if you have access to them) or other approaches such as *ab initio* modelling or alphafold.
 I would suggest alphafold, it is new and fancy ＼(＾▽＾)／

-But for real, alphafold had shown good output in CASP 14, and you do not need to run on your machine.
+But for real, alphafold2 had shown good results in CASP 14, and you do not need to run on your machine (you can use Alphafold2 with MMseqs2 on Google Colaboratory).